colelawrence/decipad/apps/docs/docs/language/welcome-to-decipad.md

 You can build anything in Decipad -  your company’s business plan, a physics model, a bitcoin mining company model, a crypto portfolio tracker.
 The sky is the limit!

-We are still be at the beginning of our journey, but that’s our goal - **we want to empower everyone to use numbers to make better decisions.**
+We're still at the beginning of our journey, but that’s our goal - **we want to empower everyone to use numbers to make better decisions.**

 We’re working hard to get there 💪 but for now, you can start by exploring:

 - **The Notebook** - having text and data together ❤️
-- **The Decipad language** - using a more human way to make sense of numbers, don’t be shy and take a look at our [language docs](docs/docs/language/introduction/introduction-to-the-language)
+- **The Decipad language** - using a more human way to make sense of numbers.
+Don’t be shy and take a look at our [language docs](docs/docs/language/introduction/introduction-to-the-language) 👀

 ## 👉🏽 A few tips before you get started